tconfrey/BrainTool/overview.md

 The core BrainTool philosophy is that your data is stored in a human-readable plain text format and that you own and have complete control over its use.
 BrainTool endeavors to be a fantastic standalone tool but to work well within an emacs and org-mode text-based workflow and to readily integrate with an associated ecosystem of information management and productivity tools.

 ## Security
 BrainTool is comprised of a Chrome extension and a JavaScript web application.
-The app is entirely a static source-available client-side app served from [a public github account](https://github.com/tconfrey/BrainTool).
+The app is entirely a static source-available client-side app served from [a public software repository](https://github.com/tconfrey/BrainTool).
 Your data is stored in browser memory or optionally in a file called BrainTool.org on your Google Drive.
 In use the only communicating parties are your browser and the Google Drive server, no information is stored or accessible anywhere else.
 The app is as secure to use as Google's infrastructure.
 (See also the [official privacy policy.](./BrainToolPrivacyPolicy.pdf))

 # <A href="#concepts">Concepts</A>
 BrainTool (BT) is loosely based on the semantic web idea of [Topic Maps](https://ontopia.net/topicmaps/materials/tao.html) which define a 'TAO' of information: _Topics_ as an organizational unit, _Associations_ between topics, and _Occurrences_ of information about a topic.